RSkala/ShootEmUpTutorial/README.md

 # ShootEmUpTutorial

-Walk through of shooter tutorial for fun
+Walk through of shooter tutorial for fun and practice